HL7/davinci-ecdx/source/pages/Understanding_C-CDA_and_C-CDA_on_FHIR.md

 A CDA document has two primary groupings of information, a header and a body.

 ### The Document Header
-o Identifies and classifies the document o Provides information on authentication, the encounter, the patient, and the involved providers.
+* Identifies and classifies the document
+* Provides information on authentication, the encounter, the patient, and the involved providers.
 ### The Document Body
-o Contains the clinical report, organized into sections whose narrative content can be encoded using standard vocabularies. o Can be represented using a nonXMLBody or a structuredBody element.
+* Contains the clinical report, organized into sections whose narrative content can be encoded using standard vocabularies.
+* Can be represented using a nonXMLBody or a structuredBody element.
- nonXMLBody is used when the content is an external file such as a TIFF image, MS RTF document, PDF, etc. (Refer to Table 1 for the complete list).The NonXMLBody class is provided for those applications that can do no more than simply wrap an existing non-XML document with the CDA Header.
+-  nonXMLBody is used when the content is an external file such as a TIFF image, MS RTF document, PDF, etc. (Refer to Table 1 for the complete list).The NonXMLBody class is provided for those applications that can do no more than simply wrap an existing non-XML document with the CDA Header.
- structuredBody is used when the body will be XML structured content.
+-  structuredBody is used when the body will be XML structured content.
 XML structured content is always inserted into the structuredBody element, never as an external file.
 The StructuredBody contains one or more Section components.

 For the purposes of this guide:
 A header paired with a structuredBody element will be referred to as a CDA Structured Document.
 A header paired with a nonXMLBody element will be referred to as an CDA Unstructured Document2.